-Edit: Thanks for the enthusiastic response!
-As promised, here is a sample of our wedding weekend packet, tailored just for the hive!
+As promised, here is a sample of our wedding weekend schedule template (AKA “The Packet”), tailored just for the hive!

 Thanks for your patience as I made all the edits.
 Happy planning!

 It became a bit of a running joke among all involved in helping out on our wedding day.
-I admit maybe it was a bit over the top, but for a J-personality type* like me, but hey, it was as much for my own sanity as it was for helping everyone else know where to be and when.
-That’s right- I created a 15-page “Wedding Weekend Packet” for all involved!
+I admit maybe it was a bit over the top, even for a J-personality type* like me, but hey, it was as much for my own sanity as it was for helping everyone else know where to be and when.
+That’s right—I created a 15-page “wedding weekend schedule template packet” for all involved, including detailed timelines!
 It took me probably a full three days straight (with little sleep) to really get everything right, but I did it and sent it out to everyone about four days before the wedding!

 Now what could possibly take up 15 pages you ask?
 Here’s a glimpse into my pride and joy…